cxr00/cxr/cxr/sociomathematics/readme/clq.md

 print(a - b)  # --2354d

 a = Clq("1023d")
-b = "102p"  # Reduction works like inclusion vis-a-vis string interactions print(a - b)  # 01-3d
+b = "102p"  # Rejection works like inclusion vis-a-vis string interactions print(a - b)  # 01-3d

 a = Clq("1234p")